What is the process for your project?

 - Hiring the Contractor (Obtain Bids)

-Assist the Owner in selecting the Contractor and negotiating a construction contract through either a bidding or negotiation process.
+Assist the Owner in selecting the Contractor and negotiating a construction contract.

 - Construction Administration (Begin Renovation/Addition)